What is Chronic Depression, Also Known as Treatment Resistant Depression?

 Our approach to the treatment of people with chronic depression is based on the principles of the National Network of Depression Centers, and involves several key components: comprehensive assessment, combinations of medication and psychotherapy as well as other, newer, approaches to treatment, and an integrated and evidence-based approach to care.

-This approach has worked for many patients who have seen scores of mental health professionals in the past without achieving sustained success.
+This approach has worked for many patients who have seen many other mental health professionals in the past without success.

-Our assessment begins with a thorough review of past treatment and a reappraisal of all of the factors, biological, psychological and social, that may contribute to chronic depression.
-This assessment includes a careful evaluation of potential medical causes of depression, including clinical laboratory tests, brain imaging, and genetic testing.
+Our assessment begins with a thorough review of past treatment and an assessment of all of the factors, biological, psychological and social, that may contribute to chronic depression.
+This includes a careful evaluation of potential medical causes of depression, including clinical laboratory tests, brain imaging, and genetic testing.
 In addition, we use the latest online technologies to predict response to medications, and to evaluate past trials of medications.

 We use combinations of medications that are predicted to be the most effective based on our comprehensive assessment.
 We use ketamine infusion, transcranial magnetic stimulation and refer people for electroconvulsive therapy and vagal nerve stimulation, as appropriate.
 We have clinicians trained in the most effective psychotherapies for chronic depression.
 We also assess for health conditions, including dietary deficiencies, that may contribute to chronic depression and provide access to medical care and nutritionists as needed.